 8. Banana (Musa oriana) – I don’t know about you, but this one came as a surprise to me.
 I love my banana plant, and I’m thrilled to know it has the added benefit of removing toxins from the air in my home!
 They like lots of light and water, and can be a bit high maintenance.
 So, if you want to keep one as a houseplant, be sure to look for ‘Musa oriana’, as other varieties are more difficult.

 9. Aloe vera – Best known for its healing properties, aloe vera are also houseplants that clean indoor air.
 Wow, talk about a powerhouse!
 They are succulent plants, so they don’t need much water, and they do best on a sunny window ledge.
+Learn exactly how to care for them here.

 11. Weeping fig (Ficus benjamina) – If you’re looking for a large floor houseplants to clean the air in your house, then look no further!
 Weeping figs are wonderful, and can get very tall.
 Grow it near a sunny window, keep the soil evenly watered, and you’ll have a large tree in no time!